tkashkin/Adwaita-for-Steam/README.md

 ## Requirements

-* [Cantarell fonts](https://gitlab.gnome.org/GNOME/cantarell-fonts) as static fonts.
-Some distros install Cantarell as a variable font that is not supported by Steam, see [#45](https://github.com/tkashkin/Adwaita-for-Steam/issues/45).
+* [Ubuntu fonts](https://design.ubuntu.com/font/) as static fonts.
+Some distros install it as a variable font that is not supported by Steam, see [#45](https://github.com/tkashkin/Adwaita-for-Steam/issues/45).
 * The skin was created for the Linux version of Steam and wasn't tested on Windows or macOS.
 It will work with some visual problems.

 ## Installation